oudirichi/cmd/README.md

 # CMD
-The purpose of this project is to simplify the burden of working with multiple project
+The objective of this project is to simplify the work with several projects.

 ## Installation
 ```